pmk7/react-typescript-flashcards/README.md

 # react-typescript-flashcards

-This is a simple guide to help you download and run a React app on your machine, even if you haven't used React or npm before.
+This is a simple guide to help you download and run this React app on your machine

 Prerequisites